mosleymos/mosleymos.github.io/README.md

 ```

-Open your brower at localhost:4000 to see the website
+Open your browser at localhost:4000 to see the website

 ### TODO: